CARV-ICS-FORTH/arax/README.md

 This is optional but simplifies building applications for/with VineTalk.
 After a successful build, run <code>make install</code>, with root privileges.

+## Using the Vine Talk Library

+After a successful build your build directory will have a libvine.so file as well as an include folder.
+Add your build path as a library path and link with vinetalk <code>-lvine</code>.
+Also add the build/includes folder to your gcc include paths <code>-Ibuild/includes</code>.

 # Configuration

 In order to configure the vine_pipe endpoints, the user must provide